Open House with Resident Artist Carla Stillwell

 Monday, July 2 - 5:00-7:00PM

-Introduction to the original theater project "Desecration: Of Gravel Graves” by artist Carla Stillwell and Ray Proctor.
+Introduction to the original theater project "Desecration: Of Gravel Graves” by artist Carla Stillwell.
 During her residency, Carla will be engaging staff and community members as well as working directly with our youth education program, Blackstone Bicycle Works.

 Drop-in Community Workshops